-The survey drawing is prepared by a registered Land Surveyor and provides you with accurate dimensions, site orientation for your north arrow and the setbacks for the adjacent buildings.
+The survey drawing is prepared by a registered Land Surveyor and provides you with accurate dimensions, site orientation for your north arrow and the setbacks (permitted distances from a building to a road, to a property line, to a creek, etc.) for the adjacent buildings.